tomasperezv/node-algorithms/README.md

 Algorithms
 ============
-A node.js library to implement algorithms providing a semantic way.
+A node.js library providing a semantic way for implementing algorithms.

 Used to solve project-euler and topcoder problems.